Our Material Science Program can prepare you for a variety of careers in non-destructive testing and composites manufacturing.

 All program lengths are estimates and are not guarantees.

 Graduates may find employment as materials scientists.
 In Washington, median pay for materials scientists is $83,300 per year.

 This is not a guarantee of employment or a certain wage.
 Full career data available at careerinfo.net

 The Material Science – Nondestructive Testing program will teach you how to analyze and evaluate the properties of materials or structure without causing damage.

 The Material Science – Composites program will teach you to fabricate, assemble, repair, test, and troubleshoot composite materials.

 Within this program we offer two degrees and six specialty certificates.

-Rick Ryan has worked in Aerospace Quality Assurance since 1989.
-He attended college at Quincy Junior College, Jackson Junior College, Old Dominion University, Highline Community College, and Renton Community College.
+Rick Ryan has worked in aerospace quality assurance since 1989.
+He attended Quincy Junior College, Jackson Junior College, Old Dominion University, Highline Community College, and Renton Community College.
 He’s a retired U.S. Navy Chief Petty Officer and a member of the VFW.